awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-cross-account-lambda-integrations.md

 1. Scroll down to the **Function code** pane\.

-1. Copy\-paste the Node\.js function implementation from [Tutorial: Build a Hello World API with Lambda proxy integration](api-gateway-create-api-as-simple-proxy-for-lambda.md)\.
+1. Copy\-paste the Node\.js function implementation from [Tutorial: Build a Hello World REST API with Lambda proxy integration](api-gateway-create-api-as-simple-proxy-for-lambda.md)\.

 1. Choose **Save**\.